Back to SwitchBot Guides

 Reinstall with Enhanced Grip

 Remove the SwitchBot Curtain 3 and reinstall it, paying close attention to how it grips the rod.
-Ensure the wheels are properly seated and the device is securely clamped.
-For rod types, ensure the anti-slip pads are correctly positioned.
+Make sure the wheels are properly seated and the device is securely clamped.
+For rod types, make sure the anti-slip pads are correctly positioned.
 If your rod is very smooth, consider adding a thin layer of friction tape (electrical tape) to the rod where the device grips.

 Scotch Vinyl 700 Electrical Tape, 5 Rolls, Black, 3/4-in x 66-ft, Commercial Grade, Rated for Temperatures Up to 194-Degree, Highly Flexible, Stretchy and Conformable (24413-BA-6)